Diablo IV: Best Warlock Build for Season of Infernal Chaos

 Best gear, Aspects, and stat priorities

 For Apocalypse, gear priority starts with the unique and works outward.
-If you do not have the build-defining item, perfect Aspects will not rescue the setup.
+Without the build-defining item, perfect Aspects will not rescue the setup.
 After that, focus on the stats and effects that make the loop smoother rather than only chasing tooltip damage.

 • High-value support: Aspects that improve Hellfire generation, Apocalypse scaling, resource stability, and defensive uptime